 systemctl enable redis && systemctl restart redis

-Run openvas-setup and accept rsync as your default.
+Run ‘openvas-setup’ and accept rsync as your default.
 This command may seem out of place (as it still references openvas), but for some reason the developers decided not to rename it.
 At any rate, this can take a while so be patient.
 It is downloading GBs worth of data.
 In addition, after the feeds are downloaded, there are times where you think the installer is hung… It’s not!
 Just be patient and grab a soda or coffee!
 While I didn’t have any issues with the downloads, others have reported their rsync process stops during setup.
 If this happens, just run openvas-setup again.
 Also, just a reminder that rsync uses TCP port 873 so you may have to allow it outbound in your egress firewall rules and/or configure it to work with your proxy server.

 openvas-setup -- Output -- Openvas Setup, Version: 4.01 Step 1: Update NVT, CERT, and SCAP data Please note this step could take some time.
 Once completed, this will be updated automatically every 24 hours Select download method * wget (NVT download only) * curl (NVT download only) * rsync Note: If rsync requires a proxy, you should define that before this step.
 Downloader [Default: rsync]